Guidelines for Contributors

 General Guidelines

-- We believe in creative freedom but make sure your article (after pitch approval) is at least a minimum of 1000 words in length.
+• We believe in creative freedom, but please make sure your article (after pitch approval) is at least 1000 words long.

-- Your piece must be submitted within 10 days of pitch approval, except for trend pieces that may require a faster response.
+• Your piece must be submitted by the last week of every month, except for trend pieces that may require a faster response.

 Guidelines for Each Category